webofdata/specification-archived/specification.md

             x-wod-full-sync:
               description: if present indicates that a full sync is required.
 This means that all local data should be deleted and the new data arriving put in its place.
               type: boolean
-            x-wod-next-data:
-              description: A token that should be the value of the 'nextdata' query parameter the next time the client requests data.
-              type: string
-              required: true
           schema:
             type: "array"
             items: